Course Design for R&C

 Thinking: Many beginning students make generalizations and choose examples to “prove” them; they judge based on personal values; or they may look for “contradictions.”
-We might formulate our objectives for students’ thinking as being able to independently question, analyze, make connections, contextualize, and understand the terms of the other.
+We might formulate our objectives for students’ thinking as being able to independently question, analyze, make connections, contextualize, and understand the terms of others.

 Specific Skill Objectives

 Once you have drafted general learning objectives regarding reading, writing, and thinking, try analyzing them into specific objectives.
-A sample worksheet (doc) may help you visualize how to do this, or it might work better for you to consider something like “Students will be able to skillfully apply the concept of strategic essentialism to analyze [an unfamiliar performance or object or text], and tell why their findings are significant.”
+A sample worksheet (doc) may help you visualize how to do this, or you may wish to formulate your objectives on this model: “Students will be able to skillfully apply the concept of strategic essentialism to analyze [an unfamiliar performance or object or text], and tell why their findings are significant.”
 (The first page of the worksheet is filled out with some examples; the second page is blank for your use.
 Note that the level of analysis shown in the example on the first page gets perhaps more granular than you would find useful for planning.
 It is meant to demonstrate that a given objective may involve much more than one initially thinks.)

 If you are teaching an R1B (or R5B) course, what skills do you want your students to gain in incorporating research results into their writing?
 Objectives could include distinguishing primary and secondary sources, or scholarly and popular sources; finding appropriate sources for projects in your field; analyzing and evaluating sources; writing an expository overview of a field; and arguing for a particular position on an issue in the field, among others.

 Many GSIs assign a complete traditional research paper, which, in a research-intensive university, is actually far more challenging to freshmen and sophomores than it might seem.
-This assignment tends to focus student attention on finding any sources at all (regardless of quality), formatting, and the end product, rather than on the learning goals.
+In the face of such a demanding assignment, student attention tends to focus on finding any sources at all (regardless of quality), formatting, and the end product, rather than on the learning goals.
 (The level of challenge can also tempt some students to plagiarize.)